twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-10-well-spoken-words%zh.rst

 Using Buddha Dhamma only is very limited because not all human beings are mature enough to understand and accept it.
 We should never forget that there are more fools than wise.
 Dialogue between inter-faiths is a good example to solve problems.
 We should not lean to any side and find the common ground which unite and harmonize religions and people.
 For every true religion, the basic common ground is not to do evil and to do good.
 Any religion, politics economics, culture, science and technology which is not based in these common ground is unsustainable and leading to problems, instability, disaster, destruction and sufferings.
 The human world will be in problems and chaos if man’s common ground and standard are to do evil and not to do good.
 Now we are in this direction.
 Here I do not want to give many examples in the situations around the world today and most people already know and see it.

-World leaders, politicians, political parties even use unwholesome speech to get elected, complete for power and wealth.
+World leaders, politicians, political parties even use unwholesome speech to get elected, they are in competition for power and wealth.
 Leaders,  governments and citizens are like the relationship between Parents and Children in a family.
 The children will not be good without good parents and a lot of problems will arise in family life.

 Most people, including Buddhists who do not have the knowledge on the Buddha’s teachings never take it serious and importance of speech and their results in this and future life to come.
 Therefore, I will retell one of the stories which happened in the time of the Buddha.
 By his true story we can know how and why speech is so important to all of us.
 This was the story of Kokālika monk.